 Cockroaches are one of the most common pests in Toronto.
 Cockroaches usually prefer living in hidden locations like crevices, harbingers, and more.
 Once in the home, cockroaches go for a moist and serene place.
 They hide under the sink, in the attic, basement, under the bathtub, etc.

 Cockroaches possess six legs, two antennae, and two wings.
 In terms of length, a cockroach measures approximately 1.3 to 1.6 centimetres.
-Because cockroaches go through simple metamorphosis, the baby and adult cockroach possess the same features.
-The only difference between adult and baby cockroach is the size.
+Because cockroaches go through simple metamorphosis, the baby and adult cockroaches possess the same features.
+The only difference between adult and baby cockroaches is the size.
 Their life-cycle is from the egg to nymph and then the adult stage.

 Being adaptable and rapidly reproducing insects, cockroaches have been around for about 350 million years.
 They have a two-central nervous system; one in the head and another in the tail.
 Cockroaches can survive for up to a month without food but can rarely go past a week without water.

 Cockroaches are excellent crawlers.
 They come out more at night to avoid coming in contact with humans and because they are nocturnal insects.
 Leftovers on the sink spill on the floor, exposed garbage cans, dirty dishes all serve as food sources for cockroaches.